Save Lives – Pass HB 283

-Did you know that traffic fatalities in Ohio have risen six of the past seven years, and overall crashes in Ohio remain persistently high at a time when vehicles themselves are getting safer?
+Did you know that traffic fatalities in Ohio have risen seven of the past eight years, and overall crashes in Ohio remain persistently high at a time when vehicles themselves are getting safer?

 This rise is directly correlated to more people now having smartphones, leading to an increase in active distraction while behind the wheel.
 Reducing this active distraction will help save lives.